-Last in the three-part series, this course concentrates on professional practices and explores major areas related to the practice of interior design and the designer's role in the organization and management of the firm.
+Last, in the three-part series, this course concentrates on professional practices and explores major areas related to the practice of interior design and the designer's role in the organization and management of the firm.
 Legal documents and issues related to professional practice will be discussed.
 Individuals from the profession will be guest speakers, and there will be panel discussions from designers in the industry.
-Field trips to workrooms, fabricators and design resources are part of this seminar.
-Course will include lecture, field trips and workshops.
+Field trips to workrooms, fabricators, and design resources are part of this seminar.
+The course will include lectures, field trips, and workshops.